6Ministers/nextcloud-docker-compose-all-in-one/README.md

-# Installing NextCloude All In All with docker-compose.
+# Installing NextCloude All In One with docker-compose.

 ## Quick Installation